magratheaguide/.github/CODE_OF_CONDUCT.md

 ## Scope

 This code of conduct applies to all spaces managed by Magrathea.
-This includes the Discord server, GitHub repositories, and any other means established by the project team which the community uses for communication.
+This includes all Magrathea GitHub repositories, and any other means established by the project team which the community uses for communication.
 It also applies when an individual is representing Magrathea, its projects, or its community in public spaces.

 ## Enforcement

-If you believe someone is violating Magrathea's code of conduct, we ask that you report it by contacting Daine via Discord at `daine#1078`.
+If you believe someone is violating Magrathea's code of conduct, we ask that you report it by contacting Daine (see [Daine's website](https://thewildmage.dev) for contact methods).

 Alternatively, for violations within GitHub, some Magrathea repositories may be configured to accept reports, enabling you to contact that repository's administrators through GitHub itself.
 (For more information, see [GitHub's documentation on reporting abuse or spam](https://docs.github.com/en/github/building-a-strong-community/reporting-abuse-or-spam#reporting-an-issue-or-pull-request)).